kcha/psiplot/README.md

 Currently, the plot code for VAST-TOOLS and psiplot are maintained separately, even though they are technically identical.
 Future work is planned to integrate psiplot into the vast-tools `plot` code.

+For a demo of psiplot, take a look at the companion Shiny app here: <http://kcha.shinyapps.io/psiplotter-app>.

 Installation
 ------------